AaronAmberman/SNORM/README.md

 Understand your data and how these queries will affect your data.
 We try to qualify the operations as much as possible (again, use as many columns as we can) to avoid updating and deleting multiple records at the same time.
 However if you have a poorly designed database it may do just that.
 So it's up to you to design good normalized databases. :P

 # The SimpleSqlService
-Included in the API is a simple static class call SimpleSqlService and this class provides two methods, ExecuteNonQuery and ExecuteQuery.
+Included in the API is a simple static class called SimpleSqlService and this class provides two methods, ExecuteNonQuery and ExecuteQuery.

 ### ExecuteNonQuery
 This method has 6 parameters; |SqlConnection connection, bool autoConnect, Action<string> log, string query, CommandType commandType, params SqlParameter[] parameters| and it returns the number of rows affected just like *SqlCommand.ExecuteNonQuery*.